Interested in Greek life?

 Dunwoody College of Technology offers housing.
 Students are not required to live on campus.

 Most Dunwoody College of Technology students live off campus.
-In 2022, 2% of undergrads at Dunwoody College of Technology lived in some kind of on-campus housing and 98% of students lived off-campus or commuted to Dunwoody College of Technology.
-In the 2021-2022 school year, 34 students chose to live in campus housing.
+In 2023, 4.6% of undergrads at Dunwoody College of Technology lived in some kind of on-campus housing and 95.4% of students lived off-campus or commuted to Dunwoody College of Technology.
+In the 2022-2023 school year, 34 students chose to live on-campus.
 First year students are allowed to park a car on campus.

 Dunwoody College of Technology does not have any athletic programs or the school has not reported any information on their athletic teams.